quantleaf/quantleaf-language-documentation/README.md

 ### Comments
 ```
-Comments are just comments, just write them any where, like before this
+Comments are just comments, just write them any where
-print(1+1)
+print 1 + 1
 ```
 ## More...
 This was a basic introduction.
 More to come!